 The ischioanal fossa is also referred to as the ischiorectal fossa in some anatomy textbooks.
 The ischioanal fossa is a space filled with fat lateral to the anal canal and just below the pelvic diaphragm.
-The ischioanal fossa has a shape of a triangular pyramid with the apex at the boundary of the anal canal and the obturators fascia and the base directed towards the perineal surface.
+The ischioanal fossa has a shape of a triangular pyramid with the apex at the boundary of the anal canal and the obturator fascia, and the base directed towards the perineal surface.

 The ischioanal fossa is divided into the perianal space and the ischiorectal space by the perianal fascia.
 The perianal fascia is an extension of the insertion of the longitudinal muscles of the anal canal outwards between the subcutaneous external sphincter and the external sphincter muscle.
 This fascia extends across the ischiorectal fossa to the tuberosity of the ischium.
-The fat of the perianal space is closely packed and finely granular, large lobules of avascular fat fill the ischiorectal space.
+The fat of the perianal space is closely packed and finely granular, while large lobules of avascular fat fill the ischiorectal space.

 Boundaries of the ischioanal fossa are:

 1. The apex is the intersecting fibers of the obturator internus and the levator ani muscles: these are the condensed fibers of the medial aspect of the parietal pelvic fascia covering the obturator internus muscle, named arcus tendineus of the endopelvic fascia, on which the ileococcygeus portion of the levator ani muscle inserts.
 The sacrospinous ligament delimits the lateral-posterior aspect.2.
-The base is oriented inferiorly and posteriorly; it is delimitated by the gluteus maximus muscle and the sacrotuberous ligament, by the coccyx, by the anococcygeal raphe, by the external anal sphincter, and by the posterior margin of the superficial perineal fascia and the posterior border of the transversus superficialis muscle of the perineum.3.
+The base is oriented inferiorly and posteriorly; it is delimitated by the gluteus maximus muscle and the sacrotuberous ligament, the coccyx, the anococcygeal raphe, the external anal sphincter, the posterior margin of the superficial perineal fascia and the posterior border of the transversus superficialis muscle of the perineum.3.
 The floor is the skin of the posterior quadrants of the perineum limited by the ischial tuberosities and the coccyx and separated by the anococcygeal raphe.4.
-The roof comprises the inferior fascia covering the levator ani muscle5.
+The roof comprises the inferior fascia covering the levator ani muscle.5.
 The pyramid wall comprises the puborectalis muscle and the pubococcygeal muscle covering the anal canal, and the external anal sphincter.6.
 The lateral wall is formed by the medial aspect of the obturator fascia, the ischial tuberosity, and the obturator internus muscle.
-The fascia covering the lateral wall duplicates to form the canal in which run the pudendal vessels.
+The fascia covering the lateral wall duplicates to form the canal in which the pudendal vessels run.
 The sacrotuberous ligament inserts on the ischial tuberosity, it blends the fibers with the tendon of the biceps femoris muscle and continues to the inferior pubic angle as the falciform ligament.

-The ischioanal fossa anteriorly continues to the pubic bones between the muscular layers and their fascia of the levator ani muscle above and the deep transverse perineal muscle and the compressor urethra muscle below, running laterally to the urogenital organs.
-As a result, the fatty space assumes a wedge-shape around the portion of the pelvic viscera under the levator anis muscle, from the pubis to the coccyx.The contents of the ischioanal fossa include the following structures, all prone to lesions or compression:1.
+The ischioanal fossa anteriorly continues to the pubic bones between the muscular layers and the fascia of the levator ani muscle above and the deep transverse perineal muscle and the compressor urethra muscle below, running laterally to the urogenital organs.
+As a result, the fatty space assumes a wedge-shape around the portion of the pelvic viscera under the levator ani muscle, from the pubis to the coccyx.The contents of the ischioanal fossa include the following structures, all prone to lesions or compression:1.
 Internal pudendal artery, vein, and nerve.2.
 Inferior rectal artery and vein3.
 Inferior rectal nerve4.
 Posterior scrotal vessels and nerves5.
 Perineal branch of S4 and perforating cutaneous nerve6.
 Lymphatics7.
 Subcutaneous fat is abundant on both sides of the anal canal which permits distension of the anal canal during defecation.
-The different adipose tissue around the anal canal and into the ischioanal fossa could help the tone of the plate of the levator anis muscle to balance the gradient pressures of the different intra-and extra-peritoneal spaces of abdomen, pelvis, and perineum.
+The different adipose tissue around the anal canal and into the ischioanal fossa could help the tone of the plate of the levator ani muscle to balance the gradient pressures of the different intra-and extra-peritoneal spaces of abdomen, pelvis, and perineum.

 A distinct fascial septum connecting the parietal and visceral side of the ischiorectal fossa is present in fetal specimens.
 The dense fibrous connective tissue attaches inferiorly to the posterior side of the anterior perineal membrane (urogenital diaphragm).
-In adult cadavers, the connective fibers spread around the lobules of the fatty tissue and hang firmly with dense fibrous tissue the obturator internus muscle, the gluteus maximus muscle and the inferior surface of the fascia of the levator ani muscle.
+In adult cadavers, the connective fibers spread around the lobules of the fatty tissue and hang firmly with dense fibrous tissue of the obturator internus muscle, the gluteus maximus muscle, and the inferior surface of the fascia of the levator ani muscle.